mathigon/textbooks/content/codes/content.md

 {.fixme} Imagine you’re in the jungle, being held hostage.
 You’ve been there for three months and you’re losing hope.
 You just want to be free and see your family again.
 A song comes on the radio.
 You hear a secret message in the song that gives you reason to believe you will be rescued soon.
 But your captors have no idea.
 How might you get this message that someone else can’t hear?

-{.fixme} Listen to a clip of this song and see if you can find a hidden message: // TODO: add an estimated timestamp so they don't have to go through the whole song.
+{.fixme} Listen to a clip of this song and see if you can find a hidden message (hint: the message is hidden after the chorus, at around 1:20):

     figure: iframe(width="100%" height=166 scrolling="no" frameborder="no" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/184253099&color=%23295869&auto_play=false&hide_related=true&show_comments=false&show_user=false&show_reposts=false&show_teaser=false&sharing=false&download=false&show_playcount=false")